 Being overweight is a risk factor for, or may worsen, many health problems include:

-You doctor will help you weigh the pros and cons of the medicine for you.
+You healthcare provider will help you weigh the pros and cons of the medicine for

 What can I do to prevent medicine-related weight gain?

-Talk with your healthcare provider about possible side effects of any new drug, including
+Talk with your healthcare provider about possible side effects of any new medicine,

 You might not gain weight even if you start a medicine that has weight gain as a possible

 side effect.
 But you may need to pay a little more attention to your diet and exercise.